J0B10/KeyboardSnake/README.md

 #  KeyboardSnake
 Snake on any Logitech RGB Keyboard

+**If you want to implement this for your personal RGB-Keyboard, feel free to create a pullrequest!**

 ## Installing and running

 Download the latest [release](https://github.com/joblo2213/KeyboardSnake/releases).
 Make sure you have the right version for your jre.